Canada to require COVID-19 vaccines for federal government workers | Business

 - Canada

-Canada on Friday said it will soon require all federal public servants be vaccinated against COVID-19 and will also extend its vaccine requirement to travelers on commercial flights, interprovincial passenger trains and cruise ships.
+Canada on Friday said it will soon require all federal public servants and many other workers to be vaccinated against COVID-19, as it looks to boost its already world-leading inoculation rate amid a Delta-driven surge in new infections.
+The vaccine mandate, which will also include air, train and cruise ship travelers, comes just two days ahead of an expected election call by Liberal Prime Minister Justin Trudeau and could prove to be a wedge issue in the campaign.

-Minister of Intergovernmental Affairs Dominic LeBlanc said the vaccine requirement for public servants will be in place by early this fall and that he expects corporations owned by the federal government and other federally-regulated employers to follow suit.
+Minister of Intergovernmental Affairs Dominic LeBlanc said that the vaccine requirement for public servants will be in place by the end of October and that he expects state-owned corporations and other federally regulated employers to follow suit.
 "We expect the federal public service to want to comply with this mandatory requirement," LeBlanc said in a news conference.
 "This is the best way to end the pandemic and allow the economy to safely remain open."

-He added that testing and screening measures will be put in place for those who cannot be vaccinated for medical reasons.
-Transport Minister Omar Alghabra said that employees in the federally-regulated air, rail, and marine transportation sectors will also be required to be vaccinated, along with certain travelers.
+He added that testing and other measures will be put in place for those who cannot be vaccinated for medical reasons.
+Transport Minister Omar Alghabra said that employees in the federally regulated air, rail, and marine transportation sectors will also be required to be vaccinated, along with certain travelers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)